 It’s important to note that the majority of responses are not based on emotion.
 With that said, adding in more emotional considerations aren’t inherently a problem.

 For example, I tend to favor even distribution across small-, mid-, and large-cap companies when it comes to investing in the United States stock market.
 VTSAX favors large-cap companies; putting a higher proportion of each dollar spent toward companies that have already raised or earned a lot of money.
 Because I prefer equal distribution, I added other funds that afford me the opportunity to distribute my contributions more evenly across cap-weights.
-These additional funds slightly increases expense ratios, volatility, and complexity.
-Further, the macro allocation principle tells us the equities portion of the portfolio will perform roughly the same regardless, so, it’s not that this allocation will outperform.
+These additional funds increases expense ratios, volatility, and complexity slightly.
+Further, the macro allocation principle tells us the equities portion of the portfolio will perform roughly the same regardless, so, it’s not that this allocation will outperform or underperform.

-In other words, the change isn’t because I think my mix will outperform anything; it makes me feel better and is better aligned to my financial character.
+In other words, the modifications aren’t because I think my mix will outperform anything; it makes me feel better and is better aligned to my financial character.

 Net worth isn’t the same as cash on handSection titled Net worth isn’t the same as cash on hand